xpack-dev-tools/openocd-xpack/README-PUBLISH.md

 - open [GitHub Releases](https://github.com/xpack-dev-tools/openocd-xpack/releases)
   and select the latest release
+- check the download counter, it should match the number of tests
 - update the `baseUrl:` with the file URLs (including the tag/version)
 - from the web release, copy the SHA & file names
 - commit all changes, use a message like